beingscholar/floritaindia/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 15.9.1 =
+= 16.6.1 =
-Release Date: March 4th, 2021
+Release Date: July 1st, 2021

-Welcome to Yoast SEO 15.9.1!
-This release contains an improvement for the FAQ block schema output, and makes sure the plugin is compatible with WordPress Core's auto-update feature and `robots` changes.
-Read more about those changes in [our post about Yoast SEO 15.9.1 and WordPress 5.7](https://yoa.st/release-15-9-1)!

-Enhancements:

-* Removes `mainEntityOfPage` from our FAQ Schema block output and moves it to `mainEntity` on the `WebPage` output, fixing a Google parse issue with those FAQ blocks.
-* Performance enhancements in the post indexable builder by skipping link creation on drafts.

 Bugfixes:

-* Fixes a bug where indexable creation caused compatibility problems with code that would hook in to new post creation.

-Other:

-* Adds a notification to prompt users to enable auto-updates for Yoast SEO, in case they also have auto-updates for WordPress Core enabled.
-* Ensures compatibility with WordPress Core's `robots` meta tag by hooking into the `wp_robots` filter and using our settings there.
-* Enables/disables auto-updates for the Yoast Woocommerce, News, Video and Local SEO plugins when auto-updates for Yoast SEO are enabled/disabled.
+* Fixes a bug where many Premium editor features would not work if Yoast SEO was updated to version 16.6 while Yoast SEO Premium was still on version 16.5 or lower.

-= 15.9 =
+= 16.6 =
-Release Date: February 23rd, 2021
+Release Date: June 29th, 2021

-Yoast SEO 15.9 is out!
-This release comes with performance improvements and general enhancements.
-Happy updating and thanks for using Yoast SEO!
-Read more about what’s new in Yoast SEO 15.9 in [our release post](https://yoa.st/release-15-9)!
+Yoast SEO 16.6 comes with a new round of improvements and fixes.
+We’ve updated the analysis to exclude sentences inside tables and table captions from the consecutive sentences assessment.
+Enjoy!
+Read more about what’s new in Yoast SEO 16.6 in [our release post](https://yoa.st/release-16-6)!

 Enhancements:

- * Adds a preview of the chosen image for the organization and person image, social images, Facebook front page image and Facebook default image.
- * Improves interoperability and consistency in database queries.
- * Improves the performance by preventing database queries for the homepage indexable.
+* Updates `SearchAction` schema to comply with Google's updated specification.
+* Excludes sentences inside tables and table captions from the consecutive sentences assessment.
+* Adds adjacent relative links (`rel="prev"` and `rel="next"`) for WooCommerce shop pages.
+Props to [stodorovic](https://github.com/stodorovic).
+* Adds increased compatibility for LiteSpeed web servers.
+Props to [J-Rey](https://github.com/J-Rey).
+* Adds adjacent relative links for WooCommerce shop pages.
+Props to [stodorovic](https://github.com/stodorovic).

 Bugfixes:

+* Fixes a bug where an error would be shown on the page overview and post overview when the website's MySQL database was run in ANSI-mode.
+Props to [stodorovic](https://github.com/stodorovic).
+* Fixes a bug where shortcodes would be removed from the Open Graph description even when they were explicitly added.
+Props to [Lomerill](https://github.com/Lomerill).
+* Fixes a bug where using the `wpseo_schema_{@type}` filter would result in a fatal error.
-* Fixes a bug where the disabled style of the switch toggles didn't look right.
+* Fixes a bug where the last breadcrumb item was stripped in breadcrumb Schema output on subsequent pages of a static posts page.

-= 15.8 =
+= 16.5 =
-Release Date: February 10th, 2021
+Release Date: June 15th, 2021

-Say hi to Yoast SEO 15.8!
-This release comes with a brand-new breadcrumbs block for the block editor.
-Try it out and guide your users - and Google!
-Read more about what’s new in Yoast SEO 15.8 in [our release post](https://yoa.st/release-15-8)!
+Yoast SEO 16.5 is out today!
+This release comes with a number of fixes and enhancements.
+For instance, easier social media settings, better understanding of the Turkish and Czech languages and improvements to the breadcrumbs schema output.
+Read all about it in [our release post](https://yoa.st/release-16-5)!

 Enhancements:

-* Adds a breadcrumbs block, allowing users to add breadcrumbs to a page or post using the block editor, or to a widget area using the Gutenberg plugin.
-* Changes the default setting to enable breadcrumbs for the theme to `true`.
-This means themes that declare theme support for this feature automatically output Yoast breadcrumbs on every page.
-Existing installs will not be impacted by this change.
-* Breadcrumbs settings can now always be edited, regardless of if the breadcrumbs are enabled for the theme.
-* Like the block, the breadcrumbs shortcode is now always rendered, regardless of if the breadcrumbs are enabled for the theme.
+* Improves passive voice recognition for Turkish.
+* Improves accuracy of the Czech passive voice assessment by separating clauses based on punctuation marks, and by expanding the list of stopwords.
+* Changes the breadcrumbs schema output so Google can understand it better.
+* Moves the social settings for the homepage from the Social > Facebook tab, to Search Appearance > General.
+* Improves the organization of the Search Appearance > General tab, with distinct collapsibles for the Title Separator, the Homepage settings and the Schema.org settings.
+* Introduces a notice to be displayed in Search Appearance > General in place of the Social settings for the Homepage when Open Graph is disabled.
+* Introduces an image validation warning for the Homepage social image and the Default social image to warn about unsupported file extensions.
+* Improves spacing, headings and toggle labels in the Search Appearance settings, and makes the forms more consistent.
+* Less is more: removes a whole bunch of ads from the Yoast SEO admin screens.
+* Optimizes subscription validations made by Premium add-ons.
-* Improves the loading time of the posts overview page in the WordPress backend.
-Props to [Rahe](https://github.com/Rahe).
+* Improves the truncation of the `primary_focus_keyword` field in the database to handle multibyte characters.
+Props to [rickhurst](https://github.com/rickhurst).
-* Makes sure the breadcrumbs schema is always present, except on 404 pages.
+* Introduces a partial integration of the Yoast SEO meta box in the Web Stories WordPress editor.
+Props to [swissspidy](https://github.com/swissspidy).

 Bugfixes:

-* Fixes a bug where the target indexable for relative links was not properly detected.
-* Fixes a bug where scheme-relative links were not parsed correctly.
-* Fixes a bug where paginated WooCommerce shop pages did not have the right canonical.
+* Fixes a bug where `max-image-preview:large` would be output in the robots meta tag in combination with `noimage`.

-* Fixes a bug where custom capabilities could malfunction due to a race condition.
-Props to [Jerome Charaoui](https://github.com/jcharaoui).
+Other:

+* Moves the 'Force rewrite titles' toggle into a separate paper in the General Search Appearance settings.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).